cmu-delphi/covidcast-indicators/_template_python/INDICATOR_DEV_GUIDE.md

 * Georesolution
 * Limitations

+Jupyter notebooks work particularly well for exploratory analysis but feel free to use whatever IDE/methodology works best for you.

 ### Fetching the data

 Download the data in whatever format suits you.
-Jupyter notebooks work particularly well for exploratory analysis but feel free to use whatever IDE/methodology works best for you.

-* As an example Luke manually downloaded a CSV from the DSEW-CPR county website and used that for initial exploration in a jupyter notebook.
-Don’t worry too much about productionizing the data-fetching step now.
+A one-off manual download is fine.
+Don’t worry too much about productionizing the data-fetching step at this point.
+(Although any code you write can be used later.)

-* Check to see whether the data is coming from an existing source, e.g. the wastewater data and NCHS data are accessed the same way, so when adding wastewater data, we could reuse the  API key and only needed to lightly modify the API calls for the new dataset.
+Check to see whether the data is coming from an existing source, e.g. the wastewater data and NCHS data are accessed the same way, so when adding wastewater data, we could reuse the  API key and only needed to lightly modify the API calls for the new dataset.

-From a local file:
+Reading from a local file:

 ```{python}
 import pandas as pd
 df = pd.read_csv('/Users/lukeneureiter/Downloads/luke_cpr_test.csv')
 ```
-From Socrata:
+Fetching from Socrata:

 ```{python}
 import os